-All non-hazardous waste is separated into recyclables and non-recyclables in order to prevent usable items from ending up in landfills.
-Prior to recycling or disposal, workers are encouraged to reuse goods, such as used paper and packaging, as often as possible.
-Recyclables that are collected are appropriately labelled, kept in approved locations and picked up by licensed recycling service companies.
-Non-recyclables are managed on a daily basis by the relevant local government department.
+To minimise landfill disposal, all non-hazardous waste is separated into recyclables and nonrecyclables categories.
+Workers are encouraged to reuse items, such as paper and packaging materials whenever feasible to extract further value.
+Proper labelled recyclables that are temporarily collected in approved designated areas meet regulatory standards before they are picked up by licensed recycling service companies.
+Non-recyclables are managed daily by the relevant local government department.